Early life of Samuel Taylor Coleridge: College

 From 1791 until 1794, Coleridge attended Jesus College.
-He received 70 pounds per year in scholarships to attend the college with 30 pounds from the Rustat Scholarship, a scholarship for the sons of Anglican clergymen.
+He received £70 per year in scholarships to attend the college with £30 from the Rustat Scholarship, a scholarship for the sons of Anglican clergymen.
 However, this was only enough to provide Coleridge with a meagre living at Jesus College, which he would complain of often.
 This was compounded by the debt that Coleridge began to accrue and avoided paying.
 It is uncertain how Coleridge used his income, but it is possible that he ran into debt because of indulgence in wine and opium, the drug that he continued to use throughout college.
 It is also possible that he spent his money on prostitutes, which he deeply regretted and even had nightmares over.
 He was prone to sexual nightmares, and he recorded one such dream in 1803 about being pursued by a prostitute at both Christ's Hospital and Jesus College.

 Although he had few friends at first, he befriended Thomas Middleton, a student at Pembroke College, who acted as "patron and protector" according to Coleridge's account in Biographia Literaria.
 His education was spent working in the chapel and attending lectures in both mathematics and classics.
 Coleridge also wrote many poems and submitted some for various competitions.
 In July 1792 he won the Browne Gold Medal for a Sapphic ode that he wrote on the slave trade.
 Later in December, he competed for the Craven Scholarship but did not win.
 He also wrote more personal poems, including one written about lost love accompanying a letter to Mary Evans on 13 February 1792.
 Throughout college and in his poetry, Coleridge involved himself with politics, including issues around the French Revolution, the slave trade, and the abolition of the Test and Corporation Acts.
 Coleridge became involved with issues surrounding the Test and Corporation Acts when a tutor at Jesus College, William Frend, was placed on trial during early 1793 by the Fellows of Jesus College for being a Unitarian and no longer supporting Anglicanism.
 Although Frend was removed from the college in April 1793, he influenced Coleridge's political and religious beliefs to the point of Coleridge eventually working as a Unitarian preacher after leaving Jesus College.